MuhammedBuyukkinaci/My-AirFlow-Notes/README.md

 6) Executor defines how and on which support our tasks executed.
 For example, KubernetesExecutor is used to run tasks on Kubernetes Cluster.
 If we want to run our tasks on Celery Cluster, CeleryExecutor comes in handy.
 CeleryExecutor has 2 additional core components called Queue and Worker.
 Queue is responsible for executing in the right order.
 Workers are where our tasks are effectively executed.
 There is a Queue component in each Executor.
 In KubernetesExecetor, there is no Worker component.
 An Executor defines how our tasks are executed, whereas a worker is a process executing our task.

 7) DAG means Directed Acyclic Graph and it is nothing more than a graph.
 Acylic means task create no cycle.
+DAG should be used via context managers, not via creating an instance and pass it to tasks.

 8) Operator is nothing more than a task.
 3 differnt types of Operator: